-- 1) That the Corporate Director of Commissioning be thanked for the report and presentation. - 2) That the Committee's suggestions for the Membership of the Community Services Transition Board be taken and considered by the Board. - 3) That the questions rage alt to the Committee.
+- 1) That the Corporate Director of Commissioning be thanked for the report and presentation. - 2) That the Committee's suggestions for the Membership of the Community Services Transition Board be taken and considered by the Board. - 3) That the questions from the ITT be sent to the Committee.